tmbeck/mlp/_posts/2020-09-05-the-story-so-far.md

 ## Setup

 Being the hands on engineer that I am, I decided to build my own system for machine learning from spare parts around the house.
 I already have experience deploying jupyter for use by development teams and I am no stranger to Linux.
 The fast.ai Getting Started guide originally suggested using managed services such as Google Cloud or AWS, but it was straightforward enough to get something working that I've documented it below.

+Note that this isn't recommended by Jeremy in the video lesson, but I decided to do it to understand what is going on behind the scenes (and why pay AWS when I have the hardware and free solar energy).

 ### Hardware